Processes for the practice of mathematics

 - Problems are solved with a heuristic, a repertoire of strategies, metacognition or reflection, and persistence.

-- A series of generalized steps (heuristic) is helpful to know when solving problems.
-Following a heuristic is helpful to think about what you know or have done and what you need to find out or do when solving problems.
+- It is helpful to know and use a problem solving heuristic to solve problems, think about what you know or have done and what you need to find out or do.

-- Problems can be solved with different strategies (see strategies below).
+- Problems can be solved with different strategies.

 - Monitor and reflect on the process of mathematical problem solving and regulate their actions.

-- Have the habit and ability to monitor and regulate their thinking processes at each stage of the problem - solving process
+- It's good to develop the habit and ability to monitor and regulate our thinking processes and actions when solving problems.

 - The more problems I solve (persistence) the easier it is to solve problems and use mathematics.